sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 The plugin works with other security plugins like Wordfence, iThemes Security, Sucuri and adds a layer of security to your WordPress website against hacker bots.

-Hide My WP Ghost is compatible with all servers, hosting services, and also supports WP Multisite.
+Hide My WP Ghost is compatible with all server types, hosting services, and also supports WP Multisite.

 Over 90,000 hacking attacks per minute strike WordPress sites and WordPress hosting around the world, hitting not only large corporate websites packed with sensitive data, but also sites belonging to small businesses, independent entrepreneurs, and individuals running personal blogs.